-This means that if either of us recognize that you are experiencing a problem that would benefit from psychotherapy, I will attempt to refer you to more fitting resources.
+This means that if either of us recognize that you are experiencing a mental health problem that would benefit from psychotherapy, I will attempt to refer you to more fitting resources, and I may need to suspend our coaching relationship until the mental health problem has been resolved.
 Coaching is not a substitute for professional advice by legal, medical, or other qualified professionals, nor is it a substitute for mental health treatment.

 I also ask you to inform me of any psychological or psychiatric treatment you undergo during the course of our work so that I will not inadvertently interfere with that treatment.
 In most cases, coaching should wait until treatment is complete.

 It is also important to understand that coaching is a professional relationship.
 While it may often feel like a close personal relationship, it is not one that can extend beyond professional boundaries either during or after our work together.
 Considerable research shows that blurred boundaries undermine the hard-won benefits gained from this type of working relationship.

 I cannot and do not assume responsibility for any choices you make, or actions you take, resulting from our work.
 I make no guarantees or warranties, and by signing this agreement you guarantee that in no event will you hold me responsible for consequential or special damages.

 Change often makes the people around us uncomfortable or even angry.
 You may experience resistance, unpleasant interactions, or even retribution from those around you if you make decisions they dislike.
 You alone are responsible for the outcomes of your actions and inactions.
 The good news is that you are also fully responsible for the benefits resulting from your decisions.